High-Intensity Training: Get intense

 One of the major benefits of high-intensity cardiovascular training is that it will help you raise your metabolism and your heart rate stays elevated for the hours after you work out.
 This means that you burn more calories even at a resting rate.

 So now that you know some of the details about what exactly high-intensity training is, you may be wondering what the big fuss is.

 Why are so many people engaging in high intensity training?
 There are several reasons.

 In some cases, you can burn the same amount of calories or build the same amount of muscle with a workout that lasts just ten or fifteen minutes as you would in double or triple that amount of time doing a moderately paced exercise.

-Studies show that high intensity training will help boost your metabolism all day.
-High intensity cardiovascular training will help you elevate the amount of calories that you burn for 1.5 to 24 hours after you exercise.
+Studies show that high-intensity training will help boost your metabolism all day.
+High-intensity cardiovascular training will help you elevate the number of calories that you burn for 1.5 to 24 hours after you exercise.

-If you have a medical condition, especially one involving the cardiovascular or muscular system, talk to your doctor before you start on a high intensity training routine.
+If you have a medical condition, especially one involving the cardiovascular or muscular system, talk to your doctor before you start a high-intensity training routine.

 You do not want to run the risk of injuring yourself because of health issues, as it is hard to get in better shape from a hospital bed.

 If you are looking for other great fitness articles as well as ways to keep in shape, be sure to check out John Balor’s What is Fit blog.